Boundless CLI

 .id

-: optional integer ID to assign to the request.--elf <PATH>
+: optional integer ID to assign to the request.--program <PATH>

-: path to the ELF guest image to run.--input <STRING>
+: path to the guest program to run.--input <STRING>

 or--input-file <PATH>